medik8s/docs/remediation/fence-agents-remediation/fence-agents-remediation.md

 By doing so FAR can minimize downtime for stateful applications, restore compute capacity if transient failures occur, and increase the availability of workloads.

 FAR is not only fencing a node when it becomes unhealthy, it also tries to *remediate* the node from being unhealthy to healthy again.
-It adds a taint to evict stateless pods, fence the node with a fence agent, and after reboot it completes the remediation with resource deletion to remove any remaining workloads (mostly stateful workloads).
+It adds a taint to evict stateless pods ([NoExecute](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-based-evictions)), fence the node with a fence agent, and after reboot it completes the remediation with resource deletion to remove any remaining workloads (mostly stateful workloads).
+Adding the taint and deleting the workloads accelerates the workload rescheduling.

 Similar to the other [remediation operators from Medik8s](https://www.medik8s.io/remediation/remediation/#implementations), FAR can be used to remediate a node that has been detected/selected to be remediated.
 The selection can be done with the [Node HealthCheck Operator (NHC)](https://github.com/medik8s/node-healthcheck-operator#readme) which detects the node’s health,